|Goal of a UV sterilizer

 - UV can alter the structure of dissolved chemical compounds.

-The short answer is no. Our KIS system does not have a UV sterilizer and does absolutely fine.
+Our KIS system does not have a UV sterilizer and does absolutely fine.
 Establishing good water quality through running a protein skimmer and doing frequent water changes can solve many of the problems without the need of a UV sterilizer.